ShaliaRamiah/GUID-extension/README.md

 3. Search for "GUIDGenerator".

-4. Click on the "Install" button for the extension provided by the author.
+4. Click on the "Install" button for the extension.

 ## Acknowledgments